indrajit912/SlotifyBackups/README.md

 ## 🌟 Features

 - ✅ Export Slotify database as a ZIP file using the `/api/export` endpoint
-- ✅ Import a ZIP file to the Slotify database via `/api/import`
+- ✅ Import a ZIP file to the Slotify database via `/api/import` (Currently disabled)
 - ✅ Supports custom API base URL, token file path, and output directory
 - ✅ Automatically timestamps export files
 - ✅ Suitable for automated backups using cron